 - keep your knees up and your feet on the ground.
 This position takes some load off your pelvic floor.

-- Watch this video for tips on how to properly contract the pelvic floor muscle
+- Watch this video for tips on how to properly contract the pelvic floor muscles

-- An intravaginal device, like Flyte, can be a great tool to improve pelvic floor strength as it not only provides an advanced treatment technology called mechanotherapy, but is also provides a tactile surface within the vagina to squeeze against, which may help you identify which muscles exactly you need to squeeze.
+- Consider adding Flyte to supercharge your Kegels.
+Flyte uses an advanced treatment technology called mechanotherapy to help heal and restore the pelvic floor muscles.
+Flyte can be a great tool to improve pelvic floor strength because it amplifies the benefit of each Kegel contraction by 39 times.
+This means it takes less time to see results with Flyte, compared to doing Kegels without Flyte.
+The Flyte wand also provides a tactile surface within the vagina to squeeze against, which may help you identify which muscles you need to squeeze.
 Because let’s be real…when was the last time a clinician checked if you were doing a Kegel correctly?
-Maybe not for a while or even ever!
-So it’s important we work on quality before quantity.
-Learn more about Flyte and how it can amplify the benefit of each contraction (Kegel) by 39 times.
+Learn more about Flyte

 - Finding and isolating the pelvic floor muscles are a key factor to gaining strength and improving bladder control.
 For successful pelvic floor exercises, avoid these common mistakes: holding your breath, contracting the wrong muscles (inner thighs, buttocks, abs), squeezing repeatedly too quickly without relaxing between each repetition, and being impatient – we are all so different and we all see improvements at different times.